morepath/reg/doc/usage.rst

   def file_size(item):
       return len(item.bytes)

-We would need to remember to adjust the generic ``size`` function so we can teach it about ``file_size`` as well.
+We need to remember to adjust the generic ``size`` function so we can teach it about ``file_size`` as well.
 Annoying, tightly coupled, but sometimes doable.

-But what if we are actually yet another party, and we have control of neither the basic CMS *nor* its size extension?
+But what if we are actually another party, and we have control of neither the basic CMS *nor* its size extension?
 We cannot adjust ``generic_size`` to teach it about ``File`` now!
 Uh oh!

-Perhaps the implementers of the size extension were wise and anticipated this use case.
+Perhaps the implementers of the size extension anticipated this use case.
 They could have implemented ``size`` like this:

 .. testcode::